SilentVoid13/Templater/README.md

 # Templater Obsidian Plugin

-This plugin for [Obsidian](https://obsidian.md/) allows users to define some custom template patterns that will be replaced in files with a custom system command output.
+This plugin for [Obsidian](https://obsidian.md/) offers 2 types of templates:

+- Users defined templates.
+Users can define their own templates in the plugin settings, associating a template pattern with a system command.
+The template pattern will be replaced in template files with the system command output

-This plugin also offers some internal templates.
+- Internal templates.
+These templates are templates developed by me or a contributor, with a pre-defined replacement output.
+For example `{{templater_title}}` will be replaced with the name of the active file.
 A complete list of all the internal templates is given below.

 ## Demonstration